AusClimateService/qqscale/docs/method_qdc.md

 ## Methodological decisions

-There are a number of choices to make when implementing QDC:
+There are a number of general choices to make when implementing the QDC method:
 - *Parametric or non-parametric*:
   It is generally accepted that non-parametric quantile mapping is best, so QDC is usually applied without fitting a parametric distribution to the data first.